exadel-inc/esl/src/modules/esl-media-query/README.md

    Not memoized in opposite to `ESLMediaQuery.for`;

  - Use `ESLMediaQuery.use` to register custom query preprocessor.
-   Note: `ESLScreenBreakpoints`, `ESLScreenDPR`, `ESLEnvShortcuts` - are three preprocessors. that is registered by default.
+   Note: `ESLScreenBreakpoints`, `ESLScreenDPR`, `ESLEnvShortcuts` are three preprocessors that are registered by default.

-Note: ESLMediaQuery have no real instances technically it represents IMediaQueryConditionInterface which is implemented by 4 types of conditions:
+Note: ESLMediaQuery has no real instances and represents `IMediaQueryConditionInterface` interface.
+`IMediaQueryConditionInterface` is implemented by 4 types of inner conditions:
   - `MediaQueryConstCondition` with only two possible instances `ALL` and `NOT_ALL`
   - `MediaQueryCondition` - simple wrapper around native MediaQueryList object
   - `MediaQueryConjunction` - `and` condition container
   - `MediaQueryDisjunction` - `or' condition container

-The `ESLMediaQuery` ( `IMediaQueryConditionInterface`) instances provides the following set of properties and methods:
+The `ESLMediaQuery`(`IMediaQueryConditionInterface`) instances provide the following set of properties and methods:
-  - `matches` - boolean getter that return if the current environment configuration acceptable for current query
+  - `matches` - boolean getter that returns if the current environment configuration is acceptable for current query condition
   - `addListener(cb)` - to subscribe on condition state changes
   - `removeListener(cb)` - to unsubscribe from condition state changes
-  - `optimize` - inner method to rebuild condition tree optimizing static and logic expressions.
+  - `optimize` - inner method to rebuild condition tree, and provide static and logic expression optimization.

 ---